apache/nuttx/arch/README.txt

     arch/sh/include/shs and arch/sh/src/sh1
         Support for the SH-1 processor.

-arch/8051 - 8051/52 microcontrollers
-    8051 Microcontroller.
-This port is not quite ready for prime time.

 arch/x86 - Intel x86 architectures
     This directory holds related, 32- and 64-bit architectures from Intel.
     At present, this includes the following subdirectories: